SortableJS/Sortable/README.md

 	forceFallback: false,  // ignore the HTML5 DnD behaviour and force the fallback to kick in
 	fallbackClass: "sortable-fallback"  // Class name for the cloned DOM Element when using forceFallback
 	fallbackOnBody: false  // Appends the cloned DOM Element into the Document's Body
+	fallbackTolerance: 0 // Specify in pixels how far the mouse should move before it's considered as a drag.

 	scroll: true, // or HTMLElement
 	scrollSensitivity: 30, // px, how near the mouse must be to an edge to start scrolling.